Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Offscreen Moment of Awesome: He survives the final battle in Infinity War, though most of the action is focused on the Avengers.

 - He's not afraid to die, and is willing to charge into a fight if and when duty calls.
-When the Children of Thanos invade Wakanda in Infinity War, and T'Challa lifts a portion of the protective barrier to draw the fight away from Vision and Shuri, M'Baku expresses with genuine fear that "This will be the end of Wakanda".
+When the Children of Thanos invade Wakanda in Infinity War, and T'Challa lifts a portion of the protective barrier to draw the fight away from Vision and Shuri, M'Baku expresses with genuine fear that the invasion will be "the end of Wakanda".

-- Also in Infinity War, he looks utterly shellshocked and despondent after surviving the battle and Thanos' deadly fingersnap.
+- Also in Infinity War, he looks utterly shellshocked and despondent as he stands on the battlefield and witnesses the aftermath of Thanos' deadly fingersnap.

 - Patriotic Fervor: He cares deeply about the well-being of Wakanda.
 He is so much a patriot to his country that at first in Black Panther, he worried about the country's over-reliance on vibranium that he initially challenged T'Challa before accepting defeat.
 Then in Infinity War, he expressed fear over the end of Wakanda at the hands of Thanos' forces.
 Nonetheless, he loves his country so much he would protect it from any threats.